aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/axis/_index.md

 ﻿---
 title: Axis
 second_title: Aspose.Cells for JavaScript via C++ API Reference
-description: Encapsulates the object that represents an axis of chart.
+description: Encapsulates the object that represents an axis of a chart.
 type: docs
 url: /javascript-cpp/axis/
 ---

 ## Axis class

-Encapsulates the object that represents an axis of chart.
+Encapsulates the object that represents an axis of a chart.

 ```javascript
 class Axis;